Recycling in Malaysia: Malaysian plastic recycling crisis

-Recycling related movements in Malaysia
+Recycling related movements and events in Malaysia

 The Malaysian branch of Buddhist Tzu Chi Charity Foundation which originated from Taiwan has made recycling one of its main charitable activities since its establishment in 1996.
 To date, Tzu Chi volunteers run and manage over 160 recycling centers and over 900 pick up points across Malaysia.
 The success of Tzu Chi's Malaysian efforts has led to Christian parishes being encouraged to hold their own recycling programmes.

 The Zero Waste movement officially arrived in Malaysia in the environs of 2016 when Zero Waste Malaysia (“ZWM”) was registered as a non-profit organisation (PPM-044-10-29032018) under The Registry of Societies of Malaysia.
 The organisation does not collect recyclable waste but is focused on the promotion of sustainable living in Malaysia through educational resources, corporate engagement and on-ground projects/initiatives.
 The organisation may be contacted via their official website where a map for locating recycling centers in Malaysia is available.
 Private run stores that follow the Zero Waste principles where customers can refill household cleaners and cosmetics or buy reusable and recycle friendly products have also emerged in Klang Valley.

+In collaboration with Coca-Cola Malaysia, AEON Malaysia, and Trash4Cash, Hiroyuki Industries launched the 'Recycle Me!' campaign in December 2023.
+The initiative encourages the public to deposit PET bottles in smart recycle bins located at selected AEON Malls across several states, offering cash rewards and Coca-Cola products in exchange.